cloudfoundry/go-loggregator/README.md

 This is a golang client library for the [Loggregator v2 API](https://github.com/cloudfoundry/loggregator-api).

-It is currently in alpha release and likely unstable.
+It is currently in alpha release and currently unstable.

 ## Usage